 Pick up your packed lunch from the hotel before hopping into your car back to Once Brewed for the start of the trail, or to Vindolanda if you missed it yesterday.
 Once en route, you will experience some of the most spectacular sections of the wall, through rugged countryside and a host of roman ruins and forts.
 Housesteads Fort has an interesting museum and a tea shop.
 At Shield on the wall you rejoin the wall and follow the Roman road past Tower Tye and on to Chesters Museum, which marks a key site on the wall.
 At the end of the walk we meet you at Chesters Museum for a transfer back to Langley Castle.

 Chollerford to Heddon on the Wall

 Today we transfer you to Chollerford to pick up the trail where you left it.
 Follow the old military road for much of the day, passing through the beautiful rolling countryside of Northumberland.
 Walk to Brunton and then reach the highpoint of Whittington Fell, at 268m.
+The Errington Coffee House close to The Portgate is a great refreshement stop.
 Beyond lies East Wallhouses and the lovely old Robin Hood’s Inn, Vindovala fort and Heddon on the Wall.
 At the end of the walk you will be transferred to Matfen Hall hotel for the evening.

 8. Day eight